 What is The Children's Book Council?The Children's Book Council (CBC) is a national nonprofit trade organization.
 Its members are United States publishers and packagers of children's and young adult trade books.
 According to the CBC site, it "is dedicated to encouraging literacy and the use and enjoyment of children's books."
 The organization is an official sponsor of the annual Young People's Poetry Week, the third week in April, and through its foundation, Every Child A Reader, Children's Book Week, the first week in May.

 The Children's Book Council: Reading ListsThrough The Children's Book Council's site, you have access to a number of reading lists.
 Each month, the site has an annotated Hot Off the Press list with cover art.
 According to the CBC, "This unique online bibliography features anticipated bestsellers, either recently published or forthcoming, published by CBC members."
-Quarterly, the CBC features a thematic booklist; for example, in the summer of 2011, the theme was Play Ball!
+Quarterly, the CBC features a thematic booklist; for example, in the fall of 2013, the theme was New Grade Here I Come.
+You can also search for children's books by age, genre, format, and theme.

 There are also links to some excellent reading lists created in cooperation with other organizations.
 The annual Outstanding Science Trade Books for Students K-12 reading list is developed with the National Science Teachers Association and the Notable Social Studies Trade Books for Young People reading list is created together with the National Council for the Social Studies.